codymalick/BGKB/README.md

 4. Check BGKB
 5. Login and have fun!

+Version .03
+Removed duplicated on pvp_kills_changed, added Deathstreak functionality, fixed death sounds.
+Added counter for pvp_kills_update because it was firing twice on one honorable kill.

 Version .02
 Added BG detection, activation and deactivation of mod sounds are now based on being in or out of a BG.